 Snacks were required so we stocked up on chocolate and Haribo at a little kiosk by the pier entrance.
 Not exactly protein filled nutritious hiking snacks but it’d stop me from trying to chew the limbs off passers-by if I got hungry.
 We didn’t want to buy all of our food until we passed through the last town because we had to carry all of that shit with us and it wouldn’t be delicious, calorie filled, lightweight, dehydrated backpacker meals, it would be whatever we could get from whatever shops were available.
 Right then.
 Day one.
 All we knew is that we needed to walk far enough to get through Cowes, and that was just over ten miles or so, and that was incredibly doable at a nice, chilled pace.
 So off we went.
 Today was mostly walking on tarmac through towns and it was distinctly un-coastlike.
 They were pretty towns to be fair, but they were towns nonetheless and pounding along roads with a 12.5 kg backpack on is hard on your feet.
 It was mostly flat though with just a few hills thrown in to remind you that you have calf muscles.

 I guess one good thing about it being built up is the abundance of public toilets.
-I’m not adverse to popping into a bush to water the daisies but if you can pee in an actual loo then why the fuck not?
+I’m not adverse to popping into a bush to water the daisies but if you can pee in an actual loo then why the hell not?
 Plus when you’re walking through towns the residents might get a bit upset about you pissing all over their geraniums.
 It’s all about pros and cons I guess and the vast majority of roads were those lovely tree-lined rural ones where you live in constant fear of being mowed down by a Landrover on a blind corner.
 Eventually we strolled into East Cowes where there’s a Co-op and it was very definitely lunch time as my stomach was desperately trying to remind me so we figured we might as well stock up there.